-This course is an exploration of leadership theories and models.
-The focus will be on theology and leadership of worship, evangelism, and administration in a congregation.
+This course is an exploration of worship leadership: theologies and models.
+The focus will be on theology and leadership of worship and administration in a congregation.
+Offered online summer only.

 7510 Marriage and Family Counseling

 This course is an exploration of Christian theology, pastoral care, and counseling as the foundation of strengthening healthy marriages and effectively intervening with dysfunctional couples and families.
 PREREQUISITE: PAST 6370.